apache/couchdb-documentation/src/cluster/setup.rst

 expect to add to the cluster before adding nodes.

-Before you can add nodes to form a cluster, you have to have them listen on a public IP address and set up an admin user.
+Before you can add nodes to form a cluster, you have to have them listen on a node address if all nodes can communicate over those IP's, also set up an admin user which should be same on all nodes.
 Do this, once per node:

-``-name couchdb@127.0.0.1`` in file etc/vm.args on
+In file etc/vm.args
-For clustered setup, each node in system must have a unique name.
+``-name couchdb@<this-nodes-ip-address| FQDN>`` which defines the node and must be seperate for each node.
+For clustered setup, each node in system must have a unique name .i.e. must be a valid FQDN not necessary IP.

 .. code-block:: bash